 All SIRP gamma reagents are produced in house and quality controlled, including 3 SIRP gamma Antibody, 28 SIRP gamma Gene, 4 SIRP gamma Lysate, 4 SIRP gamma Protein, 1 SIRP gamma qPCR.
 All SIRP gamma reagents are ready to use.

-Recombinant SIRP gamma proteins are expressed by HEK293 Cells with fusion tags as C-human IgG1-Fc, C-His.
+Recombinant SIRP gamma proteins are expressed by HEK293 Cells with fusion tags as C-His, C-human IgG1-Fc.

-SIRP gammaantibodies are validated with different applications, which are ELISA, WB.
+SIRP gamma antibodies are validated with different applications, which are WB, ELISA.

 SIRP gamma cDNA clones are full length sequence confirmed and expression validated.
 There are 13 kinds of tags for each SIRP gamma of different species, especially GFP tag, OFP tag, FLAG tag and so on.
 There are three kinds of vectors for choice, cloning vector, expression vector and lentivrial expression vector.